Carl H. Lindroth: Life and work

 Lindroth was born on 8 September 1905 in Lund, Sweden, to Professor Hjalmar Lindroth and Stina Hildebrand.
 His brother Arne became an ecologist while brother Sten became a historian.
 The Lund home on Magnus Stenbock Street was close to the noted Cathedral School.
 The family moved to Gothenburg where he went to school, and graduated from Göteborgs Högre Latinläroverk in 1923.
-His natural history interests were developed at the Gothenburg natural history museum and he was influenced by L.A.
-Jägerskiöld and Emil Sandin.
+His natural history interests were developed at the Gothenburg natural history museum and he was influenced by A. L. Jägerskiöld and Emil Sandin.

 He moved to Stockholm University for his undergraduate studies in 1923, and in 1926 he enrolled at Uppsala University to continue his graduate studies.
 Uppsala University was known for work in biogeography, especially for the work of Sven Ekman.
 Lindroth's dissertation from 1931 was titled Die Insektenfauna Islands und ihre Probleme ("The insect fauna of Iceland and its problems"), in which he examined the insect fauna of Iceland and the biogeographical puzzles they posed.
 He became a professor of entomology at Lund University in 1951 and gained a reputation for his lectures and as a teacher.
 He continued to work extensively on the Carabidae ground beetle and examined its distribution in the light of past climatic changes.